Uppsidan/Uppsidan.github.io/HowTo.md

 GitHub uses markdown (.md) files.
 The markdown name is a joke for those who know markup like HTML.
 Server plug-ins convert .md to html on the fly.

 It is easier for the non html savvy person to write good looking documents.
 It is almost just plain text and not so much cluttered with tags.
+On GitHub you alse get a TOC automatic.

 You see how it is used in this document if you view the raw format.
 You see text and headers.
 Check the README.md in the same repo to see how to include pictures and hyperlinks.
 (It took me some time to remember to put in all these extra blank lines.)

-Google "github markdown" and you will find some short descriptions as well as the full spec (which I haven't read).
+Google "[github markdown](https://letmegooglethat.com/?q=github+mardown)" and you will find some short descriptions as well as the full spec (which I haven't read).
 [Here](https://guides.github.com/features/mastering-markdown/) is a good start.

+(Ha ha, that LMGTFY link is considered a bit rude and should not be used, unless you are really angry.
+Sorry for that.)

 You can use html inside md.
 I have not tried that.